nabla-ml/nabla/docs/api/creation/ones.md

 ## Returns

-- `Array`: An array of the specified shape and dtype, filled with ones.
+- `Tensor`: An tensor of the specified shape and dtype, filled with ones.

 ## Examples